Black Wednesday

 The crisis damaged the credibility of the second Major ministry in handling of economic matters.
-The ruling Conservative Party suffered a landslide defeat five years later at the 1997 United Kingdom general election and did not return to power until 2010.
-The rebounding of the UK economy in the years after Black Wednesday has been attributed to the fall in the value of sterling and the replacement of the ERM with an inflation targeting monetary stability policy.
+The ruling Conservative Party suffered a landslide defeat five years later at the 1997 general election and did not return to power until 2010.
+The rebounding of the UK economy in the years following Black Wednesday has been attributed to the depreciation of sterling and the replacement of its currency tracking policy with an inflation targeting monetary stability policy.